neroshop/neroshop/external/curl/tests/README.md

 ### Test servers

-  The test suite runs simple FTP, POP3, IMAP, SMTP, HTTP and TFTP stand-alone servers on the ports listed above to which it makes requests.
+  The test suite runs stand-alone servers on random ports to which it makes requests.
 For SSL tests, it runs stunnel to handle encryption to the regular servers.
 For SSH, it runs a standard OpenSSH server.
 For SOCKS4/5 tests SSH is used to perform the SOCKS functionality and requires a SSH client and server.

-  The base port number (8990), which all the individual port numbers are indexed from, can be set explicitly using runtests.pl' -b option to allow running more than one instance of the test suite simultaneously on one machine, or just move the servers in case you have local services on any of those ports.
+  The listen port numbers for the test servers are picked randomly to allow users to run multiple test cases concurrently and to not collide with other existing services that might listen to ports on the machine.

   The HTTP server supports listening on a Unix domain socket, the default location is 'http.sock'.